360Ritik/VRV-Project/README.md

 This project implements a user authentication and role-based access control system using Django REST Framework (DRF) and JWT for authentication.

-This is a short video demonstration of the API for the app: [API Demonstration Video](file:///home/ritik360/Videos/Screencasts/rbac.webm)
+This is a short video demonstration of the API for the app: [rbac.webm](https://github.com/user-attachments/assets/08e763a7-b9ae-4a2e-881d-38e6bd330aff)
-)
-_link_here).

 ## Features

 1. **User Registration**: Allows new users to register.